 Ruben Benjamin is a German artist known for his three-dimensional, highly luminous work.
-His work deals with perspective, natural phenomena, technology, and motion.
+His practice deals with perspective, natural phenomena, technology, and motion.
 Through the tremendous visual depth of the pieces, created by the complex layering of color, the artworks amaze and bewilder the senses.
 Ruben Benjamin began working with spray paint and textures at 14, studied mechanical engineering, and produces his art in his studio in Munich.
 His work is internationally spread in art collections across LA, New York, Stockholm, London, and Seoul.
 Benjamin‘s work includes international commissions, such as an installation for the Vacheron Constantin art collection.

 "To me, sculpture and painting are interwoven elegantly in my work.
 I am fascinated by the vibrant luminosity achieved by arranging and combining colors in a three-dimensional, overlapping manner.
 This purism and the provoked contrast of light and shadow affected by the depth of the artworks characterize my work.
 The frozen dynamics in my textures allow me to capture unique moments in time.
 Therefore, I describe my work rather as sculptures for walls than paintings."